TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/PropertyMapping.rst

 It is also possible to map to subtypes.
 In the above example, the :php:`FrontendUser` has a sub-property of type :php:`TYPO3\CMS\Extbase\Domain\Model\FrontendUserGroup`.
-If you want to map an incoming id, you have to configure the mapper as by default it won't map sub properties for security reasons:
+If you want to map an incoming id, you have to configure the mapper, as by default it won't map sub properties for security reasons:

 .. code-block:: html